OAGi/Score/docs/user_guide/index.rst

 Search within a Core Component Tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On an opened “Core Component” detail page, the user can search for any
+On an opened "Core Component" detail page, the user can search for any
 descendant nodes, which can be various types of CC entities.
 To do this:

 1. Click in the tree, on the node to be used as search scope.
 Only nodes